A UFOlogical retrospective on Spielberg’s groundbreaking 2002 mini-series

 Hollywood has long been looking to UFO lore for creative inspiration.
-Tinseltown’s parasitic relationship toward UFOlogy dates back to the earliest UFO movies of the 1950s, but it wasn’t until Steven Spielberg’s Close Encounters of the Third Kind in 1977 that an entertainment product sought to engage literally with the particular complexities of the UFO enigma as reported by real-life witnesses.
+Tinseltown’s parasitic attraction to UFOlogy dates back to the earliest UFO movies of the 1950s, but it wasn’t until Steven Spielberg’s Close Encounters of the Third Kind in 1977 that an entertainment product sought to engage directly with the full complexities of the UFO enigma as reported by real-life witnesses.

 As in real-life reports, the Grays in the series are physically frail but highly psychic, and their technology is an extension of their own minds, appearing to us as nothing short of magic.
 They are capable of inducing utterly realistic hallucinations in abductees, manipulating their perceptions of what is happening to them.
 Screen memories are implanted in those taken, as is described in the literature.